copsTvFan/cops-episode-guide/guide.md

   all over, that's why they can't find him.
 He's been locked up many times, has an extensive record, no girls like him and they reject him so he beats them up.
 She signed a complaint on him and the state has the toughest domestic violence laws in the country.
-Orange, NJ (10:20 PM Street Patrol) Officer Dennis Vega says most of the time he winds up doing what he's taught, not on the job, but when you were younger, how to treat people and how to react in different situations.
+- Orange, NJ (10:20 PM Street Patrol) Officer Dennis Vega says most of the time he winds up doing what he's taught, not on the job, but when you were younger, how to treat people and how to react in different situations.
 If you get physical that doesn't solve things it creates new problems.
 If you fight with everyone you are not going to make it, this is not the job for it.
 A black guy flags him down and says his cousin has a problem with his sister and his kids.
 He says there is going to be a fight, but he can't explain it.
   He wants Dennis to go there, but he won't until he understands.
 He says the cousin and his ex are fighting over their kid and he'll ride down there on the hood if he wants.
 It started right there and now they're by the ice cream parlor.
-He says he's a short bald f--ker.
+He says he's a short bald fucker.
 The guy runs down there and Dennis meets him at the corner.
 A woman says the guy is lying on Bell Street all beat up.
 A witness says a guy beat him up and left him there.
 The guy is on his back spread out and mumbling.
 He indicates he can't breathe and can't move his leg.
 He starts crying and screaming.
 Dennis calls an ambulance.
 The cousin holds him down.
 The guy starts screaming and moving his legs because he wants him off him.
 He wants him to shut up.
 He keeps trying to get up and T holds him down.
 EMS arrives and T wants them to help, but the victim doesn't want their help, he can do it his own way, so Dennis calls them off.
   They started fighting on Jefferson St., he got bopped, is probably on the pipe and couldn't fight his way out of a paper bag.
 There was nothing the police could do about it, just can't let it get out of control and won't solve anything tonight.

 ## CP-321